saucelabs/sauce-docs/docs/web-apps/automated-testing/cucumberjs-playwright/yaml.md

 <p><small>| OPTIONAL | STRING |</small></p>

-When sharding is enabled, `saucectl` automatically distributes the tests (by spec, concurrency, or scenario) to run in parallel.
+When sharding is enabled, `saucectl` automatically distributes the tests to run in parallel.

 Selectable options:
 - `spec`: Shards by spec file. `saucectl` starts a separate job for each spec file.